MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/get_sentiment.md

 ### Description

-Scores natual language text and creates a column that contains probabilities that the sentiments in the text are positive.
+Scores natural language text and assesses the probability the sentiments are positive.

 ### Details

-The ``get_sentiment`` transform returns the probability that the sentiment of a natural text is positive.
+The `get_sentiment` transform returns the probability that the sentiment of a natural text is positive.
 Currently supports only the English language.